adaniel2/PCVnGeo/README.md

 ---

-## 📹 Voyis Project Demo Video (Feb 5th, 2025)
+## 📹 Project Demo Video (Feb 5th, 2025)

-This demo quickly goes through all the implemented features as of Feb 5th, 2025 for the Voyis project.
+This demo quickly goes through all the implemented features as of Feb 5th, 2025 for the project.

 This project/challenge had a 2 week development deadline.